dhconnelly/advent-of-code-2023/README.md

     cargo run dayN inputs/dayN.txt

-or if you want to time it:
+to build and run all solutions in release mode and time it:

-    cargo build --release
-    time ./target/release/advent-of-code-2023 dayN inputs/dayN.txt
+    ./time_all.sh